Recovery from addiction and dependancy begins with a choice

 For those who have made the choice to overcome addiction, every moment yields a choice and in each choice is the potential for victory or failure.
 In order for the brain to be retrained in the habit of sobriety, a conscious choice must be made and the addict equipped with the emotional tools needed to overcome addiction and dependancy.

-Recovery stage 1: acknowledge the addiction problem
+Acknowledge the addiction problem

 The first step necessary in order to beat addiction, is for the addict to realise that there is an addiction problem.
 Many people spend years battling with substance abuse before they feel ready for this step.
 Of particular help in this step is education.
 In order to build the motivation to change, one must recognise the signs of substance abuse and learn the dangers of long term abuse.

 The first stage is recovery is abstinence.
 Abstinence is the complete avoidance of the behaviour you are addicted to.
 It has been shown that a period of abstinence is most successful when the “triggers” to engage in an addictive behaviour are avoided.
 Therefore abstinence involves abstaining from contact with other people that you are accustomed to engaging in the addictive behaviour with.
 This one of the reasons why a period of inpatient rehab is often the best way to increase your chance of success.